wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.4 (2014-1-26) =
+* NEW: Added option to add canonical URLS to feed to post entries.

 = Version 2.67.3 (2014-1-1) =
 * Fixed: Notices due to users having debug on.
 Several small bugs fixed.